 If you enroll in the HDP during annual enrollment, your employer will make a one-time cash deposit to your HSA in January.
 If you are a newly hired employee, seed money contributions are available as soon as reasonably possible once your HDP becomes effective.
 Remember, your HSA balance builds even faster if you contribute funds through payroll deduction.
-The 2020 Employee Rate Sheet provides more employer "seed-money" information.
+The 2021 Employee Rate Sheet provides more employer "seed-money" information.
 If you are not eligible for HSA contributions (example - you are enrolled in Medicare), the seed money contribution will go to a Limited Purpose (LP) FSA.
+Seed money is not awarded for adding coverage in the high deductible plan as a result of a mid-year qualifying event.